Row Escalates Between Twitter And India Over Blocking Accounts - UrduPoint

 Row Escalates Between Twitter And India Over Blocking Accounts

-Twitter said Wednesday it ha d blocked some accounts in India over comments on mass farmers' protests in New Delhi, but the social media giant refused to shut down others despite the threat of criminal action by the government

-New Delhi, (UrduPoint / Pakistan Point News - 10th Feb, 2021 ) :Twitter said Wednesday it ha d blocked some accounts in India over comments on mass farmers' protests in New Delhi, but the social media giant refused to shut down others despite the threat of criminal action by the government.
+New Delhi, (UrduPoint / Pakistan Point News - 11th Feb, 2021 ) :Twitter said Wednesday it had blocked some accounts in India over comments on mass farmers' protests, but the social media giant refused to shut down others despite a government threat of criminal action.

-Indian officials last week demanded that Twitter block hundreds of users that have tweeted on demonstrations against proposed new agriculture laws, saying they were a "grave threat to public order".
+Indian officials last week demanded Twitter block hundreds of users that tweeted about demonstrations against proposed new agriculture laws, saying they were a "grave threat to public order".

-International celebrities including pop superstar Rihanna and climate activist Greta Thunberg have even weighed in on the protests online, drawing the ire of the foreign ministry, which called their comments "sensationalist".
+International celebrities including pop superstar Rihanna and climate activist Greta Thunberg have even weighed in, drawing the ire of the foreign ministry, which called their online comments "sensationalist".

 In a blog post, Twitter said it did "not believe that the actions we have been directed to take are consistent with Indian law".